-- project The name of the project - model The name of the model to filter by

-- function The name of the function to filter by - labels A list of labels to filter by.
-Label filters work by either filtering a specific value of a label (i.e. list("key==value")) or by looking for the existence of a given key (i.e. "key") - metrics A list of metrics to return for each endpoint, read more in 'TimeMetric' - start The start time of the metrics - end The end time of the metrics - access\key V3IO access key, when None, will be look for in environ - top\level if true will return only routers and endpoint that are NOT children of any router - uids if passed will return ModelEndpointList of endpoints with uid in uids list\pipelines(project: str, namespace: Optional[str] = None, sort\by: str = ", page\token: str = ", filter\: str = ", format\: Union[str, mlrun.api.schemas.pipeline.PipelinesFormat] = PipelinesFormat.metadata\only, page\size: Optional[int] = None) → mlrun.api.schemas.pipeline.PipelinesOutput
+- project The name of the project - model The name of the model to filter by - function The name of the function to filter by - labels A list of labels to filter by.
+Label filters work by either filtering a specific value of a label (i.e. list("key==value")) or by looking for the existence of a given key (i.e. "key") - metrics A list of metrics to return for each endpoint, read more in 'TimeMetric' - start The start time of the metrics.
+Can be represented by a string containing an RFC 3339 time, a Unix timestamp in milliseconds, a relative time ('now' or 'now-[0-9]+[mhd]', where m = minutes, h = hours, and 'd' = days), or 0 for the earliest time. - end The end time of the metrics.
+Can be represented by a string containing an RFC 3339 time, a Unix timestamp in milliseconds, a relative time ('now' or 'now-[0-9]+[mhd]', where m = minutes, h = hours, and 'd' = days), or 0 for the earliest time. - top\level if true will return only routers and endpoint that are NOT children of any router - uids if passed will return ModelEndpointList of endpoints with uid in uids

+'''

+list_pipelines(project: str, namespace: Optional[str] = None, sort_by: str = ", page_token: str = ", filter: str = ", format: Union[str, mlrun.api.schemas.pipeline.PipelinesFormat] = PipelinesFormat.metadata_only, page_size: Optional[int] = None) \rightarrow mlrun.api.schemas.pipeline.PipelinesOutput

+'''